rackerlabs/docs-dxp-handbook/docs/pre-go-live/define-monitor.rst

 The user transactions that you want to test are up to you, based on your business requirements.
 Rackspace relies on you to identify the transactions you want to test and to provide the steps of each transaction.
-You receive a ticket from Rackspace requesting that you define your synthetic monitors.
+Rackspace sends a ticket requesting that you define your synthetic monitors.

 Refer to the following example when you provide Rackspace with documentation about the synthetic monitors that you want to create: